MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 If the organization decides not to continue with [!INCLUDE [prodshort](../developer/includes/prodshort.md)], you can then cancel the subscription.

-In the Office portal, you can remove licenses from users, but to cancel the subscription, you must contact your reselling partner.
-You must decide if you want to just remove [!INCLUDE [prodshort](../developer/includes/prodshort.md)] from your Office 365 subscription, or if you want to cancel your Office 365 subscription, including [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

-Then, you can contact your reselling partner, and they can cancel the relevant subscriptions in the Partner Center.
+In the Office portal, you can remove licenses from users.
+As administrator you can remove the trial subscription from your company's account.
+But to cancel the purchased subscription, you must contact your reselling partner, and they can cancel the relevant subscriptions in the Partner Center.

 For more information, see [Unsubscribe or Remove Business Central](/dynamics365/business-central/admin-cancel) in the business functionality content for [!INCLUDE [prodshort](../developer/includes/prodshort.md)].